Trump Proven Right? Sweden Reels As Migrant Riots Break Out Monday Night

 The riots did not end with the assault on the police and pedestrians, with the perpetrators eventually moving on and looting shops in the area.
 Even before the dust settled, however, another riot broke out in the area.

-During the second wave of riots, a number of young people spread added havoc to the Swedish town.
+During the second wave of riots, a number of young people added havoc to the Swedish town.
 Numerous storefronts were aggressively vandalized and around a dozen cars were burned.
 Police have remarked that the second wave of attacks, unlike the first, appeared to have been carefully staged and planned.
 Kim Malmgren, a reporter from the Expressen, described the scene as the second wave of riots unfolded.

 “There are still two cars burning.
 The rescuers have gone into the center to start putting out the fires.
 Even the police are there with helmets and protective gear.
 Altogether, I have seen 4-5 police buses in the area.”